presstofan/academic-kickstart/content/post/deploy-r-app-with-shinyproxy/index.md

 ### Shiny Server or Shiny Server Pro on own premise or cloud

 There are two versions of Shiny Server (both of them are developed by RStudio), one is the [Shiny Server Open Source](https://rstudio.com/products/shiny/shiny-server/), and the other is the commercially licensed [Shiny Server Pro](https://rstudio.com/products/shiny-server-pro/).
 The former is free while the latter will set you back $9,995 / year with its base plan (20 concurrent users).
 The key difference is that Shiny Server Pro natively supports a variety of password authentication schemes and a centralized management console for all your apps.
 But crucially, with Shiny Server Pro, you can launch multiple R processes per app, which can then serve multiple users concurrently.
 While the open-source version only supports one R process per app.
 Since R is single-threaded, sharing an R process would mean that users cannot do anything (not even load the UI) if R is occupied by other users.
 For computationally intensive apps (e.g. actions may take up to more than 10 seconds to run), this delay is unbearable.
 There are some ways to get around it, for example, the 'async' described in this [article](https://blog.rstudio.com/2018/06/26/shiny-1-1-0/).
-However, it is more effective when your apps have 'a small number of severe performance bottlenecks'.
+However, it is more effective when your apps have a small number of severe performance bottlenecks'.
 In the ideal world, we would still want multiple R processes for any app that could be used by multiple users at the same time.
 Shiny Server Pro and its enhanced solution [RStudio Connect](https://rstudio.com/products/connect/) can solve this issue.
 But if you only have one app, it probably doesn't warrant the cost.

 ### ShinyProxy on own infrastructure or cloud